 The Falcons and Caracaras of North America include 17 different species of birds of prey that are scientifically classified as part of the family Falconidae.

 The Polyborinae sub-family includes what is commonly known as Caracaras and Forest Falcons, whose territory mainly ranges from the southern United States through Central America.
 Many of these species are scavengers, but a few actively hunt for food.

 The Falconinae sub-family includes what is commonly known as True Falcons, Hobbies, Falconets, and Kestrels.
 Their territory primarily ranges from above the Arctic Circle through Mexico and Central America.
 Unlike many species of Caracara, the Falconinae are active hunters.

-The 17 species of falcons and caracaras of North America are as follows:
+The 17 species of falcons and caracaras in North America are as follows:

 Polyborinae – Caracaras and Forest Falcons